boltrobotics/cmake-helpers/README.md

 # Introduction

-The repository contains CMake modules and example files which help to save time when setting up new C/C++ projects.
-The main goal is to resuse working solutions to common problems such as:
+The repository contains Cmake modules and example files which help to save time when setting up new C/C++ projects.
+The main goal is to reuse working solutions to common problems such as:

 * Combining of cross-compilation for AVR / STM32F103 with unit testing on x86 platform